Sacred Heart promises 'skin in the game'

 "I don’t like your proposal," he said.
 "I don’t think people in Franklin County should be deprived of a hospital."

-Hall stressed that it would be up to the county tom decide where to place the freestanding emergency department
+Hall stressed that it would be up to the county to decide where to place the freestanding emergency department

 "We’ve said clearly numerous times it’ the county’s decision where they build a facility," he said.
 "Wherever you put the facility, we’ve said we will operate it."